ChiggyJain/PythonDocumentQAChatBot/README.md

 - Python 3.12
 - Docker & Docker Compose (for containerized setup)

-Steps to Follows to execute project into the local machine
+### Steps to Follows to execute project into the local machine:
-1. make this [PythonProject] directory from terminal
+1. Make this [PythonProject] directory from terminal
 2. Goto this directory [PythonProject] from terminal
 3. Execute this command: git clone https://github.com/ChiggyJain/PythonDocumentQAChatBot.git
 4. Goto this directory [PythonDocumentQAChatBot] from terminal